 [The Blandings family made plenty of other mistakes, too.
 Enough that the movie should be required watching for anyone wanting to renovate or build!]

-I’m here to help prevent mistakes like these.
-I make sure your home is right for your needs (now and in the future), I translate what the contractors are asking you, and I help you avoid expensive changes.
+If you’re building a new home and want to prevent mistakes like these, let’s chat.
+I can make sure your home is right for your needs (now and in the future), I can translate what the contractors are asking you, and I can help you avoid expensive changes.